MonkeyGripp: Ergonomic Tank Extenders

 Money Back Guarantee:

-Mount your MonkeyGripps on your bike with the VHB tape and ride with them.
-If you don't like them for any reason send them back for a refund.
-We do not refund the shipping cost to you ($8 to $15) and you are responsible for the cost of shipping them back to us.
+Mount your MonkeyGripp on your bike with the VHB tape and ride.
+If you don't like them for any reason send them back for a full refund including the cost of shipping if you are located in the contiguous 48 United States.
+You are responsible for the cost of shipping your order back to us.
+We do not refund the cost of shipping for international orders.
 Installation with the included Permatex Ultra Synthetic RTV (or any permanent adhesive) voids this money back guarantee.

 MADE IN THE USA!: